Betts/homework3/README.md

 The LockFreeList datastructures guarantees progress.
 Due to the "marking" nature of removal in the LockFreeList datastructure, If there is contention among threads in during execution of a method (like add() or remove()), the threads will restart their traversal of the datastructure rather than deadlock, starve etc...

 The program utilizes an Executor Service and a fixed thread pool of 4 threads (as specified in the assignment).
 Threads pick up and execute tasks as they are available to do so.
 The Solution seems to be very efficient with runtimes of 1.5 - 2.1 seconds.
+I've been told the max allowable runtime for this part is 30 seconds, and I seem to be very well under that.

+I was able to verify that the program ran correctly by toggling on the print statements in Task1 and Task2.
+500,000 total numbers were added, and removed, and you can verify that each number 1-500,000 is present within the list.

 ## Part 2 - Contained in the folder/package hw3b in the src folder.